Anti-Dumping (ADD) and Countervailing (CD) Duty

 Retrospective anti-dumping and countervailing measures

-In some cases Anti-Dumping and Countervailing Duties may apply retrospectively.
-There can be a risk that large stocks of the products under investigation for dumping could be imported before the conclusion of the investigation.
-This is sometimes done to avoid paying any Anti-Dumping or Countervailing Duty that may be imposed.
+Sometimes large stocks of the products under investigation for dumping are imported before the investigation is concluded.
+This is done to avoid paying any Anti-Dumping or Countervailing Duty that may be imposed.
+In these circumstances, Anti-Dumping and Countervailing Duties may be applied retrospectively.

 In such cases a registration measure may be imposed on the products.
-These measures make it possible to apply anti-dumping and countervailing charges retrospectively (up to a maximum of nine months) after goods have been imported.
+These measures make it possible to apply Anti-Dumping and Countervailing Duties retrospectively (up to a maximum of nine months) after goods have been imported.

 You can find out if your goods are affected by retrospective measures, Anti-Dumping or Countervailing Duties by consulting TARIC.

 If you need further information, contact the Origin and Valuation Unit.